-In fiscal year 2019, OGE maintained an unmodified opinion on its financial statements and no material internal control weaknesses were found.
+In fiscal year 2020, OGE maintained an unmodified opinion on its financial statements and no material internal control weaknesses were found.
 OGE is committed to effectively and efficiently managing funds appropriated by Congress to incur obligations for goods and services necessary to execute OGE mission goals.
 There were no significant changes to OGE's financial position as it remained stable with efforts to increase efficiency and effectiveness in several areas.
-Notably, these efforts included essential investments in human resources and critical systems.
+Notably, these efforts included essential investments in human resources and critical systems in the midst of the COVID-19 pandemic.